daviddarnes/alembic/programming-onboarding.md

 Before you start the rest of your prog training, you'll need to demonstrate proficiency good at Kotlin.
 To make sure everyone is on the same page during programming discussions, write a program that meets the following requirements:

 - Process Strings from console input
+- Create an abstract class called `Item`, and  subclasses that extend it
 - Hold an inventory of `Item` objects, that the user can manipulate and view
-- Item is an abstract classs, and each type of Item should extend it
 - Must use a Kotlin "when" statment (similar to a switch statement)
 - Must have an inline class definition (that you use somewhere)
 - Must use a for-each loop